njagwani/Docker-Jenkins-DevOps/README.md

 - Install openssh server
 - Create a user for this distribution
 - Assign a password for this user as standard input
-- Create a home directory for this user, here we are creating .ssh folder to store some configurations so that we can connect to this container from Jenkins container.
+- Create a home directory for this user, here I am creating .ssh folder to store some configurations so that I can connect to this container from Jenkins container.
 - Giving permissions to the newly created user to be able to write to .ssh folder

 Now lets create a private ssh key to make connections in a secure way.